Best Windows Management Instrumentation (WMI) Monitoring Tools

 Goverlan WMIX is a free tool that includes a query builder, which makes it similar to WMI Explorer and Hyena WMI Inventory Reporting Tool.
 Goverlan explains that this utility is a great way to get to know the WMI query system.
 You can generate PowerShell scripts to repeat useful queries.

 WMI queries are usually managed via PowerShell of VBScript.
-The interface packages your WQL statements in script so you don’t have to worry about learning the command language of these two systems.
+The interface packages your WQL statements into scripts so you don’t have to worry about learning the command language of these two systems.
 If you are interested in writing your own scripts for future WMI monitoring, you can assemble the WQL queries in the WMIX interface and then extract them for inclusion in your scripts.

 The data viewer presents WMI records in a tree structure, enabling you to drill down through message categories, expanding out each node to reveal more detailed properties.
 A side panel explains each node’s attributes.
 This layout makes it very easy to explore the statuses and properties of your Windows computer.